Divi or Elementor? I was hesitant for a long time to get into this type of article for two reasons:

-Divi and Elementor offer import/export functionality.
-This allows you to export a layout or section of your site to import it into another site.
+Divi and Elementor offer an import/export feature.
+This allows you to export a layout or section of your site for import into another site.

-Or conversely, you can retrieve an external layout and import it into your site!
+Or conversely, you can get an external layout and import it into your site!

 This feature is just great and saves you a lot of time.

 Read more about import/export with Divi.

 6.3 - Navigation within a layout

 This feature may seem trivial but it is not.
 The 'layers' for Divi is the equivalent of the 'browser' for Elementor.

 At a glance, you can see the composition of your layout.
 This is ideal for moving sections around in long pages.

 Of course, if you name the sections that make up your layout correctly, it will be easier for you to recognise them within the browser.

 However, I don't know if this is possible with Elementor (I haven't figured out how to name a section yet...).